edwbaker/SonicScrewdriveR/README.md

 ## Installation

-NB: The current development version is well ahead of the version available on CRAN due to the pace of current research work.
+NB: The current development version is well ahead of the version available on CRAN due to the pace of current research work as part of the Urban Nature Project.

 ### CRAN
 ````R